-Our purpose is to conserve, and improve prospects for the UK’s pollinators
+Our purpose is to improve the prospects for Scotland’s pollinators through practical action.

 How can we do this?